enotspe/fortinet-2-elasticsearch/docs/dashboards/usage.md

 Inside each direction, the analysis is done by a particular parameter:

+- Sessions (connections)

-- Sessions (connections): We make the assumption that `1 log = 1 connection`.
+    We make the assumption that `1 log = 1 connection`.
 It is not 100% accurate, but a good approximation that is cheap to calculate.
 For 100% accuracy, we will have to calculate `unique count of session.id` which is very resource expensive.

 - Bytes
-- [Risk score](https://docs.fortinet.com/document/fortigate/7.2.0/administration-guide/903511/threat-weight) (Only on Fortinet dashboard)
+- [Risk score](https://docs.fortinet.com/document/fortigate/7.2.0/administration-guide/903511/threat-weight) - Only on Fortinet dashboard

 ## Action